 Similarly, surveys modify themselves in real time as audiences give their responses.
 Surveys can change the way they flow by using piping, masking, carry-forward, branching logic, skip logic, and more.

 Sometimes, when a customer keys in a negative response on question 1, the survey automatically prompts a follow-up question.
-Answering question number 3 might automatically jump you to question number 8.

-Sometimes, surveys contain questions wherein the user is asked to choose from a range of items.
 For example, if a customer chooses “oats” as their preferred cereal, the next question will probably have something to do with oats.

 Programming logic makes all these complexities possible, and programming logic can be easily broken by a translator who does not recognize it for what it is, in the same way the variables were broken in the example above.
-To avoid this, good survey software will export the content without exporting survey instruction codes, or will format them in a way that makes them easily identifiable to a knowledgeable translator.

-Make survey translations a simple and stress-free process with BeTranslated, who are adept at successfully translating surveys with survey instructions codes without introducing errors.
+Make survey translations a simple and stress-free process with BeTranslated, who are adept at successfully translating surveys with survey instructions codes, without introducing errors.

-Re-Use Already Translated Survey Content
+Re-Using Already Translated Survey Content

 Sometimes, firms and companies have to translate sets of related surveys.
 There may be instances where some of the repeated content has already been translated and doesn’t need to be translated again.

 If this is the case, reach out to agencies or translators who use tools like Translation Memories to keep stock of all your previous translations.
 These tools save you time, money, and a whole lot of effort.
-BeTranslated creates and hosts Translation Memories for all its customers to minimize translation costs and uphold its consistency.

-Localize Your Survey
+Localizing Your Survey

-Use Domain Experts
+Using Domain Experts

-Localizing technical content-based surveys means that you need to pick translators who not only specialize in target markets, but also specialize and niche domains within a professional capacity.
 For example, if your survey revolves around law or medicine, you need a specialist translator who is a lawyer or doctor.
-This will add an extra edge to your translated surveys so that they resonate with your target market.
+This will add an extra edge to your translated surveys, so that they resonate with your target market.

 Survey Translation in a Nutshell